Black-necked stork: Behaviour and ecology

 This large stork has a dance-like display.
 A pair stalk up to each other face to face, extending their wings and fluttering the wing tips rapidly and advancing their heads until they meet.
 They then clatter their bills and walk away.
 The display lasts for a minute and may be repeated several times.

-Nest building in India commences during the peak of the monsoon with most of the nests initiated during September – November, with few new nests built afterwards until January.
+Nest building in India commences during the peak of the monsoon with most of the nests initiated during September to November, with few new nests built afterwards until January.
 They nest on large trees, sometimes isolated in large marshes, or in agricultural landscapes, on which they build a platform.
 On agricultural landscapes, human disturbance can cause nesting adults to abandon nests in some locations, but storks in other locations nest successfully.
 The nest is large, as much as 3 to 6 feet across and made up of sticks, branches and lined with rushes, water-plants and sometimes with a mud plaster on the edges.
 Nests may be reused year after year.
 The usual clutch is four eggs which are dull white in colour and broad oval in shape, but varies from one to five eggs.
 The exact incubation period is not known but is suspected to be about 30 days.
 The chicks hatch with white down which is replaced by a darker grey down on the neck within a week.
 The scapular feathers emerge first followed by the primaries.

 Fledged young birds make a chack sound followed by a repeated wee-wee-wee call.
-Another call is a low high-pitched peeeeeu-peeeeu-peeeeu-peeu whistle of 10-12 notes with a ventriloquistic quality.
+Another call is a low high-pitched peeeeeu-peeeeu-peeeeu-peeu whistle of 10 to 12 notes with a ventriloquistic quality.
 Juveniles at nest also peep continuously to solicit food.

 Adult birds take turns at the nest and when one returns to relieve the other, they perform a greeting display with open wings and an up and down movement of the head.
 Food is brought for the young chicks by the adults and regurgitated onto the nest platform.
 Adults stop feeding the young at the nest and begin to show aggression towards the chicks after they are about 3 or 4 months old.
 The young birds may stay on nearby for about a year but disperse soon.
 Typically one to three chicks fledge from successful nests, but up to five chicks fledge in years with high rainfall.
 The number of stork pairs that succeed in raising chicks, and the average size of fledged broods, are strongly related to monsoonal and post-monsoon rainfall, improving in years with more rainfall.